FERS 0.1.0

 Downsamples and quantizes an IQ buffer.

-void exportCwToHdf5 (const std::string &filename, const std::vector< ComplexType > &iq_buffer, RealType fullscale, RealType ref_freq, const core::OutputFileMetadata *metadata=nullptr)
+void exportStreamingToHdf5 (const std::string &filename, const std::vector< ComplexType > &iq_buffer, RealType fullscale, RealType ref_freq, const core::OutputFileMetadata *metadata=nullptr, RealType sample_rate=0.0)

-Exports a finalized continuous-wave IQ buffer to an HDF5 file.
+Exports a finalized streaming IQ buffer to an HDF5 file.

 Function Documentation